EBISPOT/OLS/README.md

 runs Solr, MongoDB, Tomcat and embedded Neo4J servers simultaneously in the same isolated namespace: there is no separation of services into different containers, or any explicit orchestration.

+## Customisation

+It is possible to customise several branding options in `ols-web/src/main/resources/application.properties`:

+* `ols.customisation.debrand` — If set to true, removes the EBI header and footer, documentation, and about page
+* `ols.customisation.title` — A custom title for your instance, e.g. "My OLS Instance"
+* `ols.customisation.short-title` — A shorter version of the custom title, e.g. "MYOLS"
+* `ols.customisation.org` — The organisation hosting your instance